andypfau/sparameterviewer/README.md

 ### Missing Features

 - Verification:
-    - Verify that the time-domain response is correct (compare e.g. against ADS).
     - Verify that mixed-mode S-parameters are displayed correctly (e.g. SDD21 and SDD12 are shown as expected).
 - GUI:
     - Add "color by command", where each "plot()" statement gets its own color assinged.